I've said it before (I've even written about it before), but I'll say it again: winter is one of my favorite times to visit the American Southwest.

 - Angels Landing – This is one of the most challenging hikes in Zion National Park, and parts of it get very little sun during the winter months, making the trail extra difficult at times.
 If you're going to try to reach the summit here, make sure you bring proper gear and look out for snow and ice on the narrow trail.

 Trails you'll need to prepare for:

 - Observation Point – The 8-mile hike to this famous viewpoint usually takes you along the park's East Rim Trail.
 However, this steep and strenuous trail can be dangerous during the winter (the trailhead at Weeping Rock is often closed).
 So, instead, there's also an option to hike, snowshoe, or even cross-country ski across the plateau to the viewpoint from Zion Ponderosa Ranch Resort.

 - The Narrows – People always wonder, “Can I hike The Narrows in winter?”
 This hike is the one you've probably seen in photos, where you have to wade through the Virgin River as it cuts through narrow red canyon walls.
 And even though this is definitely a cold endeavor during the winter months, the answer is that yes, you can absolutely hike The Narrows in winter*.
 But you will 100% want to rent a drysuit and other gear for the cold water; Zion Adventures rents out gear packages for reasonable prices.

-*Note that in 2020 there's been a toxic algae bloom in the Virgin River, and hiking The Narrows may not be recommended.
+*Note that in recent years there have been toxic algae blooms in the Virgin River, and hiking The Narrows may not be recommended at certain times.

 And even though this should be common sense, I'll say it here anyway: you'll also always want to check in at the Visitor Center on the day you're visiting to learn about any potential trail closures before setting out on a hike.